razzat008/slstatus/README.md

 slstatus can be customized by creating a custom config.h and (re)compiling the source code.
 This keeps it fast, secure and simple.

-## Upcoming

-A release (v1.0) will come soon... ;)
-After a long phase of inactivity, development has been continued!